misterbastean/coker/README.md

 ## Move Users
 A simple PowerShell script that will move users from one OU in AD to another OU, based on a CSV of sAMAccountnames.
 Very "hacky" right now, as the target OU is hardcoded, but that was the desired implementation by the end user, instead of including a second column in the input CSV.

+## Move Active Users
+A PowerShell script designed to be run daily to move users from the "NotActiveCurrentSemester" OU in AD into the proper OU, based on a report from Informer.